soulomoon/arith/arith5/README.md

-# Chapter 4: Tag the tagless interpreter
+# Chapter 5: Regain the Linter with typeFamilies

 Intro toy interpreter and linter in haskell